 Back at Finnigan’s, I rescued my cocktail and was then given another about a pint in size.
 And another.
 Into which Pete kept dropping more shots.
 We then had more shots.

-On a sad note, the shots were raised to a friend’s father who died earlier this week.
+On a sad note, the shots were raised to a friend’s father who died earlier this week, so the case was reviewed by a wrongful death attorney New York to check the circumstances of this.
 I promised her I’d have his name honoured by people in Hanoi, and I was true to my word.

 As the group started to split up around 2am, I headed back to the hostel and found that I was locked out of the room because the muppets inside had locked the door again.
 So I rattled the handle and then resorted to kicking it.
 Repeatedly.
 And loudly.